Skip to main content

 If you are not physically present in the U.S., you may not get EAD until you are lawfully admitted to enter the U.S.

 The horrors of human trafficking are traumatic.
 Victims of this criminal activity often suffer physical and psychological harm.
-There are immigration attorneys that can help you seek immigration benefits.
+There are immigration attorneys who can help you seek immigration benefits.
 An experienced immigration law attorney can help you understand your rights and guide you through the proper steps in applying for a T visa.

 Rebuilding your life after going through such a horrific experience can be overwhelming.
 But with the proper information and legal support, the path becomes tolerable and hopeful.